 Minimising coding and images

-By removing parts of these scripts (elements like tracking pixels etc.) you can significantly decrease load time as well as ensure only what’s required appears in the browser window for users to see by minimising how much data they have to download – saving bandwidth and energy!
+By removing parts of these scripts (elements like tracking pixels etc.) you can significantly decrease load time.
+You can also ensure only what’s required appears in the browser window for users to see by minimising how much data they have to download.
+Saving bandwidth and energy!

 Using green hosting services

-Green coding could also mean choosing an eco-friendly web host who uses renewable energy sources such as solar power which means less pollution and consequently lower CO² emissions from servers located there.
+Green coding could also mean choosing an eco-friendly web host.
+These hosts use renewable energy sources such as solar power which means less pollution and consequently lower CO² emissions from servers located there.
 As we’ve seen before, every little bit helps when it comes to green coding and climate change so by choosing green hosting services you’re helping contribute to a greener planet.